emedware/omni18n/README.md

 The full-stack case will insert the http protocol between `client` and `server`.
 The `condense` function takes few arguments and return a (promise of) json-able object so can go through an http request.

+The "Omni" part is that it can be integrated for various asynchronous scenarios and in many frameworks.

 ### Interactive mode

 In interactive mode (using `InteractiveServer`), the DB interface contains modification functions and the server exposes modification function, that will modify the DB but also raise events.
 In this case, an `InteractiveServer` instance has to be created for every client, with an interface toward the DB and a callback for event raising.